JosephLai241/shift/README.md

 ## What Kind of Data Is Stored?

-The following data will be recorded by `shift`:
+The following data is recorded by `shift`:

 * Date
 * Day of the Week